Restoration Insurance News: Understanding Your Workers Compensation Experience Mod

-Last week’s post briefly what your workers comp experience mod is and how it affects your premiums.
+Last week's post briefly what your worker's comp experience mod describes and how it affects your premiums.
 This week we will discuss the importance of understanding the time period over which your experience mod is calculated, how NCCI evaluates your prior losses, and tips for keeping your experience mod low.

 What is the experience rating period?

 An experience mod is calculated using loss and payroll data for an experience rating period.
 The experience rating period typically includes data for three policy years, excluding the most recently completed year.
-For example, for a mod factor calculated on January 1, 2013, data would be used for the January 1, 2009-2010, January 1, 2010-2011 and January 1, 2011-2012 policy periods.
-The data for the January 1, 2012-2013 would be excluded.
-This is important to note because even if your restoration company’s most recent year was claims-free, your mod doesn’t take that into account and could still be adversely affected.
+For example, for a mod factor calculated on January 1, 2023, data would be used for January 1, 2019-2020, January 1, 2020-2021, and January 1, 2021-2022 policy periods.
+The data for the January 1, 2022-2023 would be excluded.
+This is important to note because even if your restoration company's most recent year was claims-free, your mod doesn't and could still be adversely affected.

 NCCI uses three years of data because it provides a more accurate reflection of the losses, smoothing out the impact of any exceptionally bad or good year for losses.